Jubatian/rrpge-spec/specs/mix_arch.rst

-The Mixer DMA peripheral assists audio generation by providing hardware accelerated sample mixing capabilities including amplitude modulation.
+The Mixer DMA peripheral assists audio generation by providing hardware accelerated sample mixing capabilities.
 It operates on the Peripheral bus accessing the Peripheral RAM, and is driven by the Mixer FIFO.
 By this it is capable to work in parallel with the RRPGE CPU.